sjd78/kai-ide-user-stories/story/configure_analysis.md

 ## Story Highlights
-  - Analysis configuration should be profile based...
+  - Analysis configuration should be __profile__ based...
-    - A profile is defined as a bundle of analyzer options (e.g. kantra source tech, target tech, and rule labels)
+    - A profile is defined as a bundle of analyzer options...
+      - source tech,
+      - target tech,
+      - rule labels,
+      - custom rules
     - Follow a similar pattern to the way run/debug configurations are stored
     - Anticipate a single configuration file with multiple entires

   - Only a single profile will be active at any given time

   - The developer may change the active profile at any time

-  - Analysis configuration should be selected as

   - The developer may define their own analysis configuration profiles